CDCgov/prime-fhir-converter/docs/fhir-hl7v2-converter/transforms.md

   another element may have populated, so it could be used to check the result of a previous element (elements must be kept in the correct order for this to work).
 - `bundleProperty` - a FHIR Path expression that denotes where to store the value.
-If the property does not yet exist, ReportStream will attempt to create it, though there are restrictions around which types of resources/properties can be dynamically created.
+If the property does not yet exist, PRIME FHIR Converter will attempt to create it, though there are restrictions around which types of resources/properties can be dynamically created.
 - `value` - a list of FHIR Path expressions that evaluates to the proper FHIR Type to be assigned to the property specified in the `bundleProperty` element property.
 The first expression to